Full Throttle (1995 video game): Plot

 The last domestic motorcycle manufacturer in the country is Corley Motors, whose founder and CEO, the elderly Malcolm Corley (Hamilton Camp), is en route to a shareholders meeting at the Corley factory, accompanied by his vice president, Adrian Ripburger (Mark Hamill).
-Malcolm suspects that Ripburger is scheming to take over the company, and is suspicious of Ripburger's plan to recruit a biker gang to ride with them to the meeting.
-Malcolm's limousine is overtaken by one such gang, the Polecats, and he is immediately impressed with them.
-Catching up to them at a biker bar, he quickly befriends their leader, Ben (Roy Conrad).
-Ripburger offers to hire the Polecats to escort Malcolm to the meeting, but when Ben declines, he is knocked out by Ripburger's flunkies, Bolus (Jack Angel) and Nestor (Maurice LaMarche).
+Malcolm suspects that Ripburger is scheming to take over the company, as he is suspicious of Ripburger's plan to recruit a biker gang to ride with them to the meeting.
+Malcolm's limousine is overtaken by one such gang, the Polecats, and he is impressed with them.
+Catching up to them at a biker bar, he befriends their leader, Ben (Roy Conrad).
+Ripburger offers to hire the Polecats to escort Malcolm to the meeting, but when Ben declines, he is knocked out by Ripburger's henchmen, Bolus (Jack Angel) and Nestor (Maurice LaMarche).

 Ben awakens to learn that the Polecats have been duped into escorting Malcolm, and that an ambush is planned for them further up the road.
 He tries to catch up, but his motorcycle has been sabotaged, resulting in a fiery crash.
-He is rescued by young photographer Miranda (Pat Musick) and taken to the town of Melonweed, where he is treated by a mechanic named Maureen (Kath Soucie).
+He is taken by photographer Miranda (Pat Musick) to the town of Melonweed, where he is treated by mechanic Maureen (Kath Soucie).
 Maureen describes how her father taught her about motorcycles, and repairs Ben's bike after he retrieves necessary parts, adding a booster to it as well.
-Ben catches up to the Polecats at a rest area, but is too late: Ripburger murders Malcolm and frames the Polecats for the crime.
-Miranda manages to catch the murder on film, but her camera is snatched by Bolus.
-Before dying, Malcolm tells Ben of Ripburger's plan to take over Corley Motors and produce minivans instead of motorcycles.
-He reveals that Maureen is secretly his illegitimate daughter and begs Ben to convince her to take over the company.
-Bolus tries to kill Maureen, but she gets the drop on him and escapes with the film from Miranda's camera.
+Ben catches up to the Polecats at a rest area, but is too late: Ripburger bludgeons Malcolm and frames the Polecats for the crime.
+Miranda manages to catch the attack on photos, but her camera is snatched by Bolus.
+Before dying, Malcolm tells Ben of Ripburger's plan to take over Corley Motors and produce minivans instead of motorcycles; he reveals that Maureen is secretly his illegitimate daughter and begs Ben to convince her to take over the company.
+Bolus tries to kill Maureen, but she manages to escape with the film from Miranda's camera.

 With the Polecats jailed for Malcolm's murder, Ben is a fugitive.
-Miranda tells him about her film, and Ben convinces semi-trailer truck driver Emmet to sneak him and his motorcycle past a police roadblock and to an abandoned mink farm where Maureen is hiding.
+Miranda tells him about her film, and Ben convinces semi-trailer truck driver Emmet to sneak him and his motorcycle past a police roadblock and to an abandoned farm where Maureen is hiding.
 He is stranded there when Emmet steals his motorcycle's fuel line and Maureen steals his booster fuel.
-Emmet's truck is blown up by a biker gang called the Cavefish, destroying the bridge over Poyahoga Gorge, which Ben needs to cross.
-Having replaced his fuel line and gotten advice from the Polecats' former leader, Father Torque (Hamilton Camp), Ben outwits Nestor and Bolus and does battle with members of rival biker gangs in order to acquire hover equipment, booster fuel, and a ramp, with which he is able to jump his motorcycle over the gorge.
+Emmet is killed by a biker gang called the Cavefish, destroying the bridge over Poyahoga Gorge, which Ben needs to cross.
+Having replaced his fuel line and gotten advice from the Polecats' former leader, Father Torque (Hamilton Camp), Ben outwits Nestor and Bolus and battles with members of rival biker gangs in order to acquire hover equipment, booster fuel, and a ramp, with which he is able to jump his motorcycle over the gorge.